-TRANSITIONAL AUTHORITY IN IRAQ: LEGITIMACY, GOVERNANCE AND POTENTIAL CONTRIBUTION TO THE PROGRESSIVE DEVELOPMENT OF INTERNATIONAL LAW9781600420696
+TRANSITIONAL AUTHORITY IN IRAQ: LEGITIMACY, GOVERNANCE AND POTENTIAL CONTRIBUTION TO THE PROGRESSIVE DEVELOPMENT OF INTERNATIONAL LAW

 By Zakia Afrin